cran-task-views/CompositionalData/CompositionalData.md

 <!--
 <span style="color: red;">
 Javier: it would be worth highlighting what is the added value of the above packages, particularly the first, any particular/special feature?
-Otherwise, from the current description it is not clear what they are offering beyond e.g. `robCompositions`.
+Otherwise, from the current description, it is not clear what they are offering beyond e.g. `robCompositions`.
 </span>
 -->